bermejo4/Secure_IoT_Medical_Infrastructure/README.md

 ![](/Documentation/Images/cbc_aes.jpeg)
 The keys and initialization vectors are saved in configuration files.
 Please read the advice: [Keys Advice](#keys-and-password-advice)

+The library used for the AES encryption and decryption inside the pico is the maes from [maes github](https://github.com/piaca/micropython-aes).

 - ### Pseudo Pico Client:
 [Pseudo Pico Client](/Pseudo%20Pico%20Client/pseudo_pico_client.py) is a Python program that simulates the behaviour of the original IoT device (which is composed by the Raspberry Pi Pico, ESP8266 and some sensors).
 To avoid the costs of developing many IoT Devices, and to test the Multiclient infrastructure I consider to implement this solution.